FreeMasen/wasm_tutorial/docs/steps/09-contrived-example.md

 Build a todo list application

 <div class="explain">
-The project manager has requested a todo list application.
+The project manager has requested a todo list application, it should be as simple as possible.
 </div>

 ### Routes